-As of 8:30 a.m. today, East Side Health District received notification of the following test results (37,930) of COVID-19 cases in our jurisdictional townships of East St. Louis, Canteen, Centreville, and Stites; all of whom reside in St. Clair County: 3845 positive, 34,027 negative, 58 probable and 75 fatalities.
+As of 8:30 a.m. today, East Side Health District received notification of the above test results of COVID-19 cases in our jurisdictional townships of East St. Louis, Canteen, Centreville, and Stites.
 No individual patient information will be released due to privacy laws.

 East Side Health District officials are working diligently with all local and state officials, including St. Clair County Health Department, to help stop the spread of the Coronavirus.
 We are investigating all possible exposures to COVID-19 in accordance with IDPH and CDC guidelines.
 Social distancing is imperative and remains a MUST.
 Masks are now imperative per IDPH.

 The Illinois Department of Public Health (IDPH) in coordination with the Illinois Poison Control Center has launched the Illinois Novel Coronavirus Hotline and email address to answer questions Local Health Departments, clinicians, and the general public may have regarding the 2019 novel Coronavirus.

 The hotline and email address were created to provide consistent information, answer questions, share facts about symptoms, and provide up-to-date information from the CDC.

 Illinoisans can dial 1-800-889-3931 twenty-four hours a day, seven days a week, or email DPH.SICK@ILLINOIS.GOV to get their questions answered.

 Illinois Coronavirus Hotline